bartbalaz/janus-container/README.md

 	* The default configuration allows only HTTPS transport through secure ports 8089 - janus-api and 7889 - janus-admin.

 ## Experimentation and observations
-The figure below shows the network configuraiton when running Janus gateway server in a Docker contaier configured with the default bridge network.
+The figure below shows the network configuraiton when running Janus gateway server in a Docker container configured with the default bridge network.
 The Docker host is a data center virtual machine accessible through a 1-to-1 NAT firewall.
 The Janus client is located in a private network that offers a simple/typical firewall.
 The default Docker bridge configuration provides a private subnet for the containers.
 The conainers may access the public network thanks to the netfilter MASQUERADE target NAT functionlity applied to any packets leaving the private subnet z.
 The container is configured to expose the Janus gateway control (e.g. 8089 for Janus API and 7889 for Janus admin) and initially media ports (e.g. 10000-12000).
-As you will see below one of our solutions consists in not exposing the media ports.
+As you will see below one of our conclusions consists in not exposing the media ports.
+Janus gateway server is configured to run in tricke and full ICE mode.

 ![Network configuration](doc/network_setup.jpg)

-The figure below shows a simplified successfull sequence where the ICE suceeds and bidirectional media stream is flowing between the client and the gateway.
+The figure below shows a simplified successfull sequence where the ICE suceeds to establish bidirectional media streams between the client and the gateway.
 1. The offer is issued by the client.
-1. Based on the offer and/or tricked candidates the gateway sends STUN probes that cannot reach the client.
+1. Based on the offer and/or trickled candidates the gateway sends STUN probes that cannot reach the client.
 1. Eventually the gateway sends an aswer message that allows the client to start sending STUN probles.
 1. Thanks to the gateway earlier STUN probes the client STUN probles reach the server (the firewall port is open).
 1. Thanks to the client STUN probes (the firewall port is open) the gateway STUN probes are reaching the client.